Skip to content

 • A vehicle for student voice within the school

-• To shelve returned books
+• shelve returned books

-• To help issue and return resources
+• help issue and return resources

-• To suggest appropriate titles for purchase
+• suggest appropriate titles for purchase

-Appointments can be made annually (some schools ask pupils to apply in September others prefer the end of the summer term) or at the beginning of every term.
+Appointments can be made annually (some schools ask pupils to apply in September while others prefer the end of the summer term) or at the beginning of every term.

-Something to strive for
+A role for pupils to strive for

 Training does involve an investment of time, but it pays off in increased awareness among your team in library routines and knowing the library can be kept tidy as pupils become very protective of their space.
 Reassess the initiative termly so that you can make any changes in accordance with what suits your individual school and its needs.